Getting Started

 It’s important to note that there are now two separate cluster environments running at WWU.
 The Computer Science (CSCI) cluster, and the College of Science and Engineering cluster (CSE).
 Both clusters are interconnected on the backend to allow for sharing of resources as they are available, but it is very important to login to the correct cluster head node so your jobs run in the correct environment.

 The CSE cluster’s head node is accessible at cse-head.cluster.cs.wwu.edu while the CSCI cluster’s head node is accessible at csci-head.cluster.cs.wwu.edu.
 Please use the appropriate one when connecting and setting up your config file mentioned below.
-The rest of the document will use the notation HEAD-NODE-NAME, but you will need to replace it with the appropiate address.
+The rest of the document will use the notation HEAD-NODE-NAME, but you will need to replace it with the appropriate address.

 Both of the cluster head nodes are only reachable from either on campus, or through WWU’s VPN.
 ATUS has put together a page with information about the VPN, as well as a brief overview.
 The Computer Science Department’s support team has put together guides with step by step screenshots for installing the client and connecting to the VPN on Windows, macOS, and Linux.